 Hand Tools

-A 14-inch sole bridges enough surface to straighten edges and flatten moderate panels.
-With two blade setups, one jack plane covers rough work through final smoothing.
+A 14-inch sole bridges enough surface to straighten edges, flatten moderate panels, and smooth faces.
+With two blade setups, one jack plane covers an absurd amount of territory.

 October 26, 2025